widroz/Collatz-Visualizer/README.md

 This application allows user to automatically draw Collatz's path for a given starting number.
 It is also possible to increment/decrement the number of rows and columns while conserving the path, making possible to check how a given path is "drawn" over different ["Rings"](https://en.wikipedia.org/wiki/Ring_(mathematics)).

 A number can also be clicked and "painted" of another color.
-This color dissapears when the number is not in the same row anymore.
+This color dissapears when the number is not in the same row anymore or when clicked again.